Remove Accessibility Remove Broadband Remove Mobile Learning Remove Mobility

 Edsurge

 One big barrier to sustaining education via remote instruction during the COVID-19 pandemic has been students’ unequal access to advanced technology tools.
-Here are three alternative ideas for how to ensure students can learn from home when necessary.
+Using learning material and platforms that are accessible on any device may help more students stay on track with schoolwork while they’re stuck at home.

 article thumbnail